 Migratory birds could hit bridge towers or cables and, sometimes, die.
 The degree to which this could happen is unknown.
-Consultation with the U.S. Fish and Wildlife Service will continue in the design phase to identify bridge design and operation features such as lighting that might minimize impacts.
+Consultation with the U.S. Fish and Wildlife Service will be undertaken to identify bridge design and operation features that might minimize impacts.